MeToo movement: Media coverage

 Defenders say the lists provide a way to warn other vulnerable people in the industry if worried about serious retribution from the abusers, especially if complaints have already been ignored.
 They say the lists help victims identify each other so they can speak out together and find safety in numbers.
 Sometimes these lists are kept for other reasons.
 For example, a spreadsheet from the United Kingdom called "High Libido MPs" and dubbed "the spreadsheet of shame" was created by a group of male and female Parliamentary researchers, and contained a list of allegations against nearly 40 Conservative MPs in the British Parliament.
 It is also rumored that party whips (who are in charge of getting members of Parliament to commit to votes) maintain a "black book" that contains allegations against several lawmakers that can be used for blackmail.
 When it is claimed a well-known person's sexual misconduct was an "open secret", these lists are often the source.
 In the wake of #MeToo, several private whisper network lists have been leaked to the public.

 In India, a student gave her friends a list containing names of professors and academics in the Indian university system to be avoided, which later went viral after it was posted on social media.
 In response to criticism in the media, the authors defended themselves by saying they were only trying to warn their friends, had confirmed every case, and several victims from the list were poor students who had already been punished or ignored when trying to come forward.
 Moira Donegan, a New York City-based journalist, privately shared a crowd-sourced list of "Shitty Media Men" to avoid in publishing and journalism.
 When it was shared outside her private network, Donegan lost her job.
 She stated it was unfair so few people had access to the list before it went public; for example, very few women of color received access (and therefore protection) from it.
-She pointed to her "whiteness, health, education, and class" that allowed her to take the risk of sharing the list and getting fired.
+She pointed to her "whiteness, health, education and class" that allowed her to take the risk of sharing the list and getting fired.

 The main problem with trying to protect more potential victims by publishing whisper networks is determining the best mechanism to verify allegations in a way that is fair to all parties.
 Some suggestions have included strengthening labor unions in vulnerable industries so workers can report harassment directly to the union instead of to an employer.
 Another suggestion is to maintain industry hotlines which have the power to trigger third-party investigations.
 Several apps have been developed which offer various ways to report sexual misconduct, and some can connect victims who have reported the same person.

-In a recent study about the "me too" movement on YouTube and understanding the different perspectives, there are responses and reactions by people to videos based on the Me-too movement.
+In a 2021 study about the #MeToo movement on YouTube and understanding the different perspectives, there are responses and reactions by people to videos based on the #MeToo movement.